Road map for peace: Deadlock

 In November 2003, the United Nations Security Council endorsed the Roadmap in United Nations Security Council Resolution 1515 which called for an end to all violence including "terrorism, provocation, incitement and destruction".
 By the end of 2003, the Palestinian Authority had not prevented Palestinian terrorism, and Israel had neither withdrawn from Palestinian areas occupied since 28 September 2000, nor frozen settlement expansion.
-Thus the requirements of Phase I of the Roadmap were not fulfilled, and the Roadmap has not continued further.
-It eventually reached deadlock.
+Thus the requirements of Phase I of the Roadmap were not fulfilled, and the Roadmap did not continue further, reaching deadlock.

 Developments in 2004

-In 2004, the "peace process" was still overshadowed by the Second Intifada, characterized by mutual Palestinian and Israeli violence.
+In 2004, the peace process was still overshadowed by the Second Intifada, characterized by mutual Palestinian and Israeli violence.
 Reportedly, some 110 Israelis and 820 Palestinians were killed in the conflict: 40 Israeli military and 67 civilians were killed; some 350 Palestinian militants, 452 civilians and 18 unknown were killed.
 While a number of the Palestinian militants were killed when carrying out an attack, many were killed in IDF raids on Palestinian neighbourhoods or at arrest attempts.

 Sharon's announcement of the disengagement plan

-On 14 April 2004, Prime Minister Ariel Sharon wrote a letter to US President George W. Bush, in which he reconfirmed his commitment to the Roadmap.
+On 14 April 2004, Prime Minister Sharon wrote a letter to President Bush, in which he reconfirmed his commitment to the Roadmap.
 He also accused the Palestinian Authority of not carrying out its part of the responsibilities under the Roadmap.
 Stating that "there exists no Palestinian partner with whom to advance peacefully toward a settlement", Sharon announced his unilateral disengagement plan (Israeli withdrawal from Gaza), which meant the removal of all Israeli settlements from the Gaza Strip and four settlements in the West Bank.
 The plan was already suggested by him on 18 December 2003 at the Fourth Herzliya Conference.

 Although not undertaken under the Roadmap, Sharon declared this unilateral step not inconsistent with it.
 President Bush gave his support to the plan, calling it "a bold and historic initiative that can make an important contribution to peace".